Home > All Recipes > Breakfast > Caramel Banana Overnight Oats

 Caramel Banana Overnight Oats

 This is an easy recipe for Caramel Banana Overnight Oats made with rolled oats, ripe bananas, homemade maple syrup caramel sauce, and oat milk.
-A gluten free, dairy free, and refined sugar free treat healthy enough for breakfast and decadent enough for dessert!
+A gluten free, dairy free, and refined sugar free treat, healthier enough for breakfast and decadent enough for dessert!

 • Caramel – Maple syrup is heated until it is thick and stirred into the oats, and yes, more to drizzle on top.
 The added benefit of maple syrup caramel sauce is that it brings a warm and buttery flavor to the oats.